hjgraca/hjgraca.github.io-old/_posts/2014-10-24-great-time-ngeurope.markdown

 Had a great time at ngEurope in Paris, network with very smart people and watched amazing presentations.

-All presentations can now be found in [ngEurope Youtube channel](https://www.youtube.com/channel/UCEGUP3TJJfMsEM_1y8iviSQ "ngEurope Youtube channel")
+All presentations can be found in [ngEurope Youtube channel](https://www.youtube.com/channel/UCEGUP3TJJfMsEM_1y8iviSQ "ngEurope Youtube channel")